seahorn/crab/README.md

     sudo apt-get install libgmp-dev
     sudo apt-get install libmpfr-dev

-# Compiling from sources and installation #
+# Building from sources and installation #

 To install Crab, type:

 	mkdir build && cd build
     cmake -DCMAKE_INSTALL_PREFIX=_INSTALL_DIR_ ../
     cmake --build . --target install

+The `tests` directory contains many examples of how to build programs written in CrabIR and compute invariants using different analyses and abstract domains.
+To compile these tests type:

+	mkdir build && cd build
+    cmake -DCMAKE_INSTALL_PREFIX=_INSTALL_DIR_ -DCRAB_ENABLE_TESTS=ON ../
+    cmake --build . --target install

+and then, for instance, to run `test1`:

+    build/test-bin/test1

+## Building from sources with third-party abstract domain libraries ##

 The [Boxes](https://github.com/seahorn/ldd)/[Apron](https://github.com/antoinemine/apron)/[Elina](https://github.com/eth-sri/ELINA) domains require third-party libraries.
 To avoid the burden to users who are not interested in those domains, the